Skip to main content

 The 2024 John Oxley Library Fellowship was awarded to Dr John Willsteed for his project, Dive For Your Memory – Queensland music stories.

-John's project will develop a methodology for extending engagement with oral histories in institutional collections.
-Its intention is to create new knowledge about music in Queensland.
-It will use the existing John Oxley Library collections, as well as adding to these collections by filming interviews with musicians from across the state.
+John's project developed a methodology for extending engagement with oral histories in institutional collections.
+Its intention was to create new knowledge about music in Queensland.
+It used the existing John Oxley Library collections and added to these collections by filming interviews with musicians from across the state.

 Dr John Willsteed, 2024 John Oxley Library Fellow.